 Introduction from the Founder

 The Trafficking Dispatch began one summer day in Beijing as I was washing the dishes.
-Because dish washing is one of my least favorite chores, I decided to make it a little more tolerable by simultaneously listening to podcasts.
+Because dishwashing is one of my least favorite chores, I decided to make it a little more tolerable by simultaneously listening to podcasts.
 I was interning at an anti-trafficking social enterprise at the time, so I chose podcasts about human trafficking.
 As informative as these podcasts were, they were often too long.
 Most of the time I would finish washing the dishes before the episode had ended.
 I decided not to stand around and wait for it to finish.
 I had other things to do, and unlike washing the dishes, listening to a podcast while completing these tasks would only distract me.

-This also reveals the final reason why we target college students.
+This also reveals the final reason why we target young adults.
 We are among the first generations to live in a globalized world ‒ one that is only becoming more interconnected ‒ so we cannot avoid the issues caused by human trafficking.
 From health issues stemming from sex trafficking to immigration concerns caused by forced labor, human trafficking is a problem that constantly intersects with our everyday lives.
 As the next generation of leaders, we cannot ignore this issue.